https://propellerads.com/publishers/?ref_id=mNXh

 4. No van transportation is operating from and to Naga City.

-5. If you intend to visit different places, from the hotel you are staying; you need to arrange with the local motorbike riders to bring and assist you.
+5. If you intend to visit places other than the hotel you are staying in, you need to arrange with the local motorbike riders to bring and assist you.

 What to Expect